 Simple.
 All you need to do is open up Google and start searching for different keywords that would be related to what companies you want to pitch.
 Likewise, walk through your local bookstore looking at various travel guides.
 See who published what, then reach out ot those publishers if you happen to be heading into that area and see if they want more content there.
 Or just ask them if they are looking for photo content in another area and travel there!

-This post brought to you by San Francisco Demolition.
-Thank you for sponsoring this blog!
+This post brought to you by this fantastic Medical Supply company!